conal/quotes/quotes.md

 "It takes a lot of programming to get back from a little programming that deviates from mathematical logic." - Xavier Leroy

 "Direction is much more important than speed." - Richard Feynman

+"The quieter you become, the more you are able to hear." - Rumi

+"To explain all nature is too difficult a task for any one man or even for any one age.
+Tis much better to do a little with certainty & leave the rest for others that come after than to explain all things by conjecture without making sure of any thing." - Isaac Newton

+"What can be asserted without evidence can also be dismissed without evidence." - Christopher Hitchens ("[Hitchens's razor](https://en.wikipedia.org/wiki/Hitchens%27s_razor)")

+"Extraordinary claims require extraordinary evidence."
+(ECREE) - Carl Sagan (the "[Sagan standard](https://en.wikipedia.org/wiki/Sagan_standard)")